 Selection Criteria"We focus in particular on outstanding individuals with significant financial need.
 Applicants should demonstrate artistic or creative merit, academic achievement, and the will to succeed."

-Interested students must read the JKC application instructions available on its website by downloading the flyer for the Graduate Arts Award.
-In short, after submitting a "phase one" application directly to the Foundation, the Foundation decides whether you are eligible to be nominated.
+Interested students must read the Jack Kent Cooke application instructions available on its website by downloading the flyer for the Graduate Arts Award.
+After submitting a "phase one" application directly to the Foundation, the Foundation decides whether you are eligible to be nominated.
 If you are deemed eligible to be nominated, you then seek nomination by the Reed Fellowships and Awards Committee and submit a "phase two" application.
-See Michelle Johnson in Greywood if you are considering applying.
+See Michelle Johnson in Greywood with any questions.